 The first objective of the Consortium is to promote research on heritage and second language learning in a variety of settings (from naturalistic development to classroom-based instruction) and across different age groups (children, adolescents and adults).
 The main focus is on the acquisition of Portuguese in multilingual settings, but the insights gained from Consortium projects are applicable to other languages, and we welcome colleagues and students who research other heritage or second languages.

 Consortium projects involve leading researchers from a range of disciplines (theoretical linguistics, education, computational linguistics, cognitive psychology, language pedagogy, corpus linguistics, second language research) and a range of methodological approaches.
-Please visit the People page to learn more about the Steering Committee, the Scientific Advisory Board, and the Consortium Members.

 Why Portuguese as a heritage language?